LeoBrait/DEPRECATED_keystone-analysis/README.md

 3. (Optional) Data preparation for posprocessing

-If you want to proceed to the posprocess and generate the figures of the paper, you will need to extract the other archives:
+If you want to proceed to the postprocess and generate the figures of the paper, you will need to extract the other archives:

 ```sh
 unzip data/taxon_abundances/kraken_stdb_absolute.zip -d data/taxon_abundances/